justinsta624/readme/README.md

 WHEN I add a new department, role, or employee
-THEN I am able to input the necessary details to create a new entry in the database WHEN I update employee roles or manager assignments THEN I can modify the relevant information to reflect accurate responsibilities and reporting structures WHEN I delete a department, role, or employee
+THEN I am able to input the necessary details to create a new entry in the database WHEN I update employee roles or manager assignments THEN I can modify relevant information to reflect accurate responsibilities and reporting structures WHEN I delete a department, role, or employee
 THEN I can efficiently remove the selected entry from the database WHEN I interact with the user interface
 THEN I find it intuitive and user-friendly, built using React components WHEN I navigate through different views
-THEN I can move seamlessly between dashboard, add employee form, and other sections using routing without the page reloading WHEN I perform actions like adding, updating, or deleting data THEN I receive confirmation dialogs to ensure intentional actions are taken
+THEN I can move seamlessly between dashboard, add employee form, and other sections using routing without the page reloading
+WHEN I perform actions like adding, updating, or deleting data THEN I receive confirmation dialogs to ensure intentional actions are taken
 ```